veithweilnhammer/veithweilnhammer.github.io/_pages/about.md

   - /about.html
 ---

-I am a computational neuroscientist and medical doctor at the Department of Psychiatry, Charité Unversitätsmedizin Berlin, Germany.
-I work with Philipp Sterzer at the Visual Perception Laboratory and focus on the neural basis of conscious perception and its alteration in psychosis.
+I am a computational neuroscientist and resident psychiatrist at the Department of Psychiatry, Charité - Universitätsmedizin Berlin.
+I am working with Philipp Sterzer as a postdoctoral researcher at the Visual Perception Laboratory. focus on the neural basis of conscious perception and its alteration in psychosis.

-My current work uses computational models to understand the emergence of conscious perceptual experience from uncertain sensory information.
-I investigate the neural underpinnings of perceptual inference using behavioural experiments, functional magnetic resonance imaging (fMRI) and transcranial magnetic stimulation (TMS).
-My research addresses the emergence of psychotic symptoms such as delusions and hallucinations from alterations in neural processing.
+In my research, I focus on the neural basis of conscious perception and its alteration in psychosis.
+My work combines psychophysics with computational modelling, functional magnetic resonance imaging and transcranial magnetic stimulation.